 The exhibition in Pavilion 3 was put together in collaboration with Aci Storico and it brought together 10 unique models, racing prototypes and record-breaking vehicles with one common denominator: all cars stemmed from Italian ingenuity and passion for cars.
 There was the Bisiluro Tarf made by Piero Taruffi, the Nibbo 2 by Lurani, the D46 that Nuvolari raced on with no steering wheel, and other cars which were transformed into inimitable one-offs by Italian craftsmen after World War 2.

 Genesio Bevilacqua's "Moto dei Miti" collection has inspired even the best experts and enthusiasts and in 2020 it made its glorious debut at Auto e Moto d'Epoca with about 20 exceptional and unique models gathered in the exhibition "The Man who defeated the Giants".
 It is the story of Althea Racing, an independent racing house which managed to keep up with the biggest motorcycling houses, winning 5 World Championships in the Superbike and Superstock categories.
 On show, you will find Checa, Capirossi and Stoner's Ducati, amongst many other vehicles.

-: AN EXCLUSIVE EXHIBITION IN PADUA
+: AN EXCLUSIVE EXHIBITION

 Minimalist, fast and beautiful: Ferrari's "barchettas" mark the Prancing Horse's foray into car racing.
 On show at Auto e Moto d'Epoca were eight models which belong to important international collectors.
 From Gianni Agnelli's 166 MM, loaned by the MoMA, to Ferrari's most recent creation, the incredible Ferrari Monza.